awestmoreland/slasher/readme.md

 `/sup` with no parameter returns status for all team members

 #### To Do:
+- When retrieving all team updates, order by most recent
 - Remove unnecessary "*and*" from response when status was updated less than 1 minute ago